arteck/ioBroker.zigbee/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/zigbee/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.zigbee.svg)](https://www.npmjs.com/package/iobroker.zigbee)

-## ioBroker adapter for Zigbee devices via TI cc2531/cc2530/cc26x2r/cc2538 and deCONZ ConBee/RaspBee.
+## ioBroker adapter for Zigbee devices via Zigbee coordinator hardware.

+Using specialized Zigbee-coordinator hardware, the adapter creates and manages a Zigbee Network which can control and connect a large number of Zigbee Devices.
+The list of compatible devices inlcudes > 4000 devices from > 450 different vendors.
+The number of devices in the network depends on the available coordinator hardware.
+Common coordinator hardware are USB sticks with Texas Instruments CC26xx, Silicon Labs EZSP or ZIGate chipsetz.
+Some branded USB devices (Sonoff ZB-Dongle, Dresden Electronic Conbee) can also be used.
+There are also network-based hubs from various manufacturers.

-With the Zigbee-coordinator based on Texas Instruments SoC, deCONZ ConBee/RaspBee modules, Silicon Labs EZSP v8 or ZIGate USB-TTL it creates its own zigbee-network, into which zigbee-devices are connected.
-By work directly with the coordinator, the driver allows you to manage devices without additional application / gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue / Tuya).
-About the device Zigbee-network can be read [here (in English)](https://www.zigbee2mqtt.io/information/zigbee_network.html).
+By working directly with the coordinator, the driver allows you to manage devices without additional application / gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue / Tuya).
+More information about the  Zigbee-network can be read [here (in English)](https://www.zigbee2mqtt.io/information/zigbee_network.html).

 ## Hardware

-One coordinator device is required for each zigbee Adapter instance.
+One coordinator device is required for each Zigbee Adapter instance.
 The device must be flashed with the respective coordinator firmware.
 A list of supported coordinators, the necessary equipment for the firmware and the device preparation process for different coordinator devices are described [here in English](https://www.zigbee2mqtt.io/guide/adapters/) or [smarthomescene.com ](https://smarthomescene.com/blog/best-zigbee-dongles-for-home-assistant-2023/) or [here in Russian](https://myzigbee.ru/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530)

 ### Texas Instruments SoC